-Traci Blackmon - Officer of the Church (Class of 2021) is the Executive Minister of Justice & Witness Ministries of the United Church of Christ and Senior Pastor of Christ The King United Church of Christ in Florissant, Missouri.
+Traci Blackmon - Officer of the Church (Appointed Member) is the Executive Minister of Justice & Witness Ministries of the United Church of Christ and Senior Pastor of Christ The King United Church of Christ in Florissant, Missouri.
 As a featured voice on many regional, national, and international platforms, Traci’s life work focuses on communal resistance to systemic injustice.
 Traci’s response in Ferguson to the killing of Michael Brown resulted in national and international recognition, gaining many audiences spanning the breadth of the White House to the Carter Center to the Vatican.
 Traci’s work is now featured in several Ferguson Uprising documentaries.
 Appointed to the Ferguson Commission by Governor Jay Nixon and to the President's Advisory Council on Faith- Based Neighborhood Partnerships for the White House by President Barack Obama, Traci is a recipient of the NAACP Rosa Parks Award; The Urban League of St. Louis Woman in Leadership Award; and the National Planned Parenthood Faith Leader Award, to name a few.
 Ebony Magazine lists Traci as one of the 2015 Power 100.
 Traci is a featured writer in several Justice publications and is a graduate of Leadership St. Louis, currently serving on the boards of The Samuel DeWitt Proctor Conference, Chicago Theological Seminary, and WomanPreach!

 Brian R. Bodager (Appointed Member) is the President and CEO of the Pension Boards since 2015.
 As a banking executive and attorney, Brian brings more than three decades of financial, investment, and legal experience to serve the Church.
 Prior to joining the Pension Boards, Brian was a member of the PBUCC Board of Trustees for 12 years.
 Having served on the actuarial, Executive, and Personnel Committees, as well as chaired the Eligibility and Enterprise Risk Management Committees.
 In 1992, Brian joined Wisconsin-based Associated Banc-Corp, a publicly-traded bank holding company, with responsibilities for legal affairs, compliance, security, purchasing, and facilities.
 Brian also was engaged in corporate development activities of the company, including mergers and acquisitions.
 During a 20-year tenure, Brian helped grow Associated Banc-Corp's assets from $1 billion to more than $20 billion.
 Immediately prior to joining the Pension Boards, Brian served as a principal for Performance Sciences, LLC, a Wisconsin-based early-stage business consulting and strategic planning firm.
 Brian is a long-time member of Union Congregational UCC in Green Bay, Wisconsin, and a native of Ohio.
 He received his undergraduate degree from Wittenberg University in Springfield, Ohio, and his J.D. and M.B.A. degrees from the Case Western Reserve University School of Law, and the Weatherhead School of Management, respectively.